RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 thus we do not base our sample size estimate on any parameter estimates related to this effect.
-That being said, we believe the aforementioned exploratory effect is likely small, and, considering the resources necessary and available to us, we have planned to recruit up to 150 more participants.
+That being said, we believe the aforementioned exploratory effect is likely small, and, considering the resources necessary and available to us, we have planned to recruit 100 additional participants.

 ``` r